yusanlin/GettingDataProject/README.md

 In this repo, I included the following items:

 * README.md: this document you are reading right now, describing the profile of this repo
+* CodeBook.md: a document explaining how the script works step-by-step (with code snippet)
 * getdata-projectfiles-UCI HAR Dataset.zip: a compressed zip file of the data set
 * UCI HAR Dataset: data set provided by this course
 * run_analysis.R: the main script for all the procedures cleaning the data set